Covered in this Article:

-If you want all of your expenses to default as Billable, go to Account Settings > Expense Rules > create an Expense Rule > put a period “.” in the “When the Merchant” name contains box.
+If you want all of your expenses to default as Billable, go to Settings > Your Account >Expense Rules > create an Expense Rule > put a period “.” in the “When the Merchant” name contains box.
 Then, choose Billable.
 If you want this to apply to all past expenses, check the box for “apply to matching past expenses”.

 Marking Expenses as Reimbursable

 Defaulting Expenses as Reimbursable

 In order to default expenses from a specific credit card or bank as Reimbursable, go to Settings > Your Account > Credit Card Import > Settings next to the card in question.